ItzLoonie/TownOfHostPlus/README.md

 Create and idea by Loonie<br>

-Assigned To: Crewmates and Neutrals<br>
+Assigned To: Neutral Killing<br>

-The Undercover is a modifier only assigned to crew-aligned and neutral-aligned players.<br>
+The Undercover is a modifier only assigned to neutral killers.<br>
-As the Undercover, you win with the Impostors.<br>
+As an Undercover neutral killer, you win with the Impostors.<br>

 ### Insight / Outsight